Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 This extension is accompanied by accumulation.

+As accumulation increases, the system becomes increasingly dependent on the stability and alignment of its temporal anchors.
+Misalignment between anchors across temporals may therefore propagate instability through the coordination cycle.

 As coordination extends, reliance on future contribution increases.
 Signals may become mediated through layers of information, aggregated across participants, or delayed across time.
 The stability of the system increasingly depends on expectations that are further removed from direct observation.

 This introduces structural dependence.